ReluctantHacker/notes/physics/Electrodynamics.md

 ```math
 \nabla \times \mathbf{E}
 ```
-Different vector fields with the same divergence could satisfy Gauss’s law but have different forms(Gauss's law is more general than Coulomb's law).
+Different vector fields with the same divergence could satisfy Gauss¡¦s law but have different forms(Gauss's law is more general than Coulomb's law).

 In electrostatics, if we also assume the conservative condition:
 ```math